esmf-org/esmf/src/addon/ESMPy/doc/install.rst

 to ESMF offline and integrated regridding capabilities.

 - There is no FieldBundle class, only single Fields.
-- There is no support for multi-tile Grids.
+- There is no support for multi-tile Grids, nor Grids defined across multiple files.
 - ESMPy cannot use an ESMF installation that is built with external LAPACK support.
 - Conservative regridding with a source Mesh created from file is not supported, because the Mesh cannot retrieve coordinates from the elements.
+- Meshes can only be created in-memory (not from-file) with a Cartesian coordinate system.
 - To avoid memory leaks, each ESMPy class instance should be manually released using the destroy() method.

 Testing related:

-- Nightly regression testing is limited to a small subset of the ESMF test platforms, including Darwin and Linux and Cray running gfortran with openMPI.
+- Nightly regression testing is limited to a small subset of the ESMF test platforms, including Darwin, Linux and Cray running gfortran with openMPI.